 As their name suggests, these guys are natural-born swimmers (they have webbed feet, for crying out loud) and are super-smart, docile and easy to train.
 The cherry on top?
 Portuguese water dogs are a single-coat breed, meaning they don't have an undercoat that sheds, making them a great choice for people who are sometimes allergic to dogs.

 And, I mean, look at that face.

-A wonderful swimmer and diver, the Portuguese Water Dog is often referred to as "Cão de Água" (dog of the water).
+A wonderful swimmer and diver, the Portuguese water dog is often referred to as "Cão de Água" (dog of the water).
 Bred in Portugal to accompany fisherman on trips, this intelligent dog dove for fish, swam messages back and forth and acted as a guard dog of the boat.
-The Portuguese Water Dog is known for having a lion's cut, which is to aid while swimming in colder temperatures to keep vital organs warm.
-Nearly extinct, a wealthy Portuguese man brought the breed back, and it is now mildly popular in Portugal and the U.S. as a fishing companion as well as a therapy and assistance dog.
+The Portuguese water dog is known for having a lion's cut, which is to aid while swimming in colder temperatures to keep vital organs warm.
+Once nearly extinct, a wealthy Portuguese man brought the breed back, and it is now mildly popular in Portugal and the U.S. as a fishing companion as well as a therapy and assistance dog.